seanbaxter/circle/pattern/pattern.md

 ## Meta control flow in pattern matching

 [Park et al](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1371r1.pdf) propose using commas to separate clauses in match expressions and semicolons to separate clauses in match statements.
-They also propose using colon to separate the left-hand side pattern from the right-hand side statement in a match statement, and a fat arrow **=>** to separet the left-hand side pattern from the right-hand side expression in a match expression.
+They also propose using colon to separate the left-hand side pattern from the right-hand side statement in a match statement, and a fat arrow **=>** to separate the left-hand side pattern from the right-hand side expression in a match expression.

 These choices create parser difficulties for Circle's treatment of pattern matching.
 Unlike the C++ proposal, Circle's clauses are _parsed as ordinary statements_.
 That is, inside the match braces, the tokens are parsed as they would be inside the braces of a _compound-statement_ or _enum-_ or _class-specifier_.
 While the only valid _real_ statement is a match clause (i.e., a pattern on the left, fat arrow, statement or expression on the right), meta statements are still permitted as a mechanism for code generation.